How to Use Floral Fabrics11th June 2021

 A large floral curtain fabric with a luxurious texture can be found in this Pellestrina Velvet Fabric.
 The vivid colours and delicate blossoms make for a union of vintage and modern.

 The coordinating hues and lavish material marry these three designs.
-The added Kediri Silk Fabric in the primary tone of this trio, ties it all together.
+An added co-ordinating pink silk fabric cushion in the primary tone of this trio, ties it all together.